vtex-sites/base.store/README.md

 To boost the performance of the store pages, this store transfers all computation related to analytics to the backend.
 This backend work as a hub that receives events from the store frontend and forwards the event to the analytics engine (e.g: google analytics, facebook analytics, google tag manager).

-The analytics backend code is inside the `src/api/analytics.ts`.

 ### Adding Google Analytics 4

 Follow those steps to add the google analytics 4 on the store: